Ottman Azaitar: Background

-Ottman Azaitar was born to a Moroccan family in Cologne, Germany.
+Ottman Azaitar was born to a Moroccan family in Cologne, West Germany.

 Azaitar grew up in the Dellbrück district of Cologne until he moved with his family to Weiden.
 He attended the King Fahd Academy in Bonn until the age of 15 where he was raised with traditional Islamic upbringings.
 The controversial school, which shut down in 2017 of its own accord, was funded by the Saudi government and suspected of “attracting Islamists to Germany.”
 At the academy, all school subjects were taught exclusively in Arabic.
 This unusual school career initially had a negative impact on his German language skills, which became noticeable when he moved to the Hildegard of Bingen Gymnasium in Cologne.
 However, the initial language difficulties were overcome, and he left the high school after graduating in 2012 with a grade point average of 1.9.
 After graduating from high school, he took up studies in business administration.

 He began his sports career as a six-year-old boy.
 Until the age of ten, he learned the techniques of jiu-jitsu.
 He then switched to boxing, Muay Thai and kickboxing, in which he also won several important titles until 2012.
 These include his title as champion in Muay Thai of the state of North Rhine-Westphalia in 2011 and the following year as German champion in Muay Thai.
 At the same time, Azaitar joined the German national Muay Thai team and participated in the world championship in Saint Petersburg on May 19–28, 2012.

+Controversies

+Criminal proceedings involving family members

+Ottman Azaitar has faced criticism in connection with criminal proceedings involving his family.
+German media have associated him with incidents involving his brothers, Abubakr "Abu" Azaitar and Omar Azaitar.

+A report by the Kölnische Rundschau described that the three brothers came into conflict with the justice system as juveniles due to dangerous bodily harm and other offenses.
+On January 24, 2006, Ottman appeared in court as part of a group that had brutally beaten a man; his proceedings for dangerous bodily harm were severed from the main case at that time.

+His brother Abubakr Azaitar was convicted of multiple violent offenses.
+These included a 2003 assault on a businessman, in which the victim was doused with a fire starter, threatened with death, and had his Ferrari stolen (resulting in a sentence of two years and three months imprisonment).
+He was also convicted of assaulting his then-girlfriend at a Christmas market in Wuppertal, causing injury to her eardrum.
+Omar Azaitar was also convicted in this context of dangerous bodily harm and attempted coercion, receiving a suspended sentence.
+Additionally, the brothers were finally convicted in 2005 of aggravated gang theft in 14 cases.